ArachnidAbby/BCL/docs/source/tutorial/functions.rst

 ###########

 Functions can be confusing for some.
 Which I can understand.
-It took me several months to learn how return works when I first started writting code.
+It took me several months to learn how return works when I first started writing code.
 It is an important concept so do take the time to learn it!

 And, do note, that functions will get slightly more complicated later on.
 Specifically when we learn about methods and generators.
 For now, don't worry about those.